espiritu santo vanuatu

 The locals love kids

-In Espiritu Santo, Vanuatu, toddler behaviour is well tolerated and kids are welcomed everywhere.
+In Santo Vanuatu, toddler behaviour is well tolerated, and kids are welcomed everywhere.
 When eating at a restaurant, nobody minds if you order only a meal for yourself and share it with the kids.

 Nobody seemed to mind when this little one spilled Milo on everyone and everything at breakfast at Lonnoc Eco Beach Bungalows © Jessica Palmer

-The food has literally come right off a farm on Espiritu Santo in Vanuatu that morning and you can usually find something for picky eaters.
+The food has literally come right off a farm on Santo Vanuatu, and you can usually find something for picky eaters.
 One thing that I have learned about travelling regularly overseas is that generally, one person always ends up getting sick.
-Not necessarily from germs or bacteria, but just the change in diet can upset little tummies (and big tummies).
-This didn’t happen here….not once!
+It’s not always a horror story from germs or bacteria, but just the change in diet can upset little tummies (and big tummies).
+This didn’t happen here.
+Not once!

 espiritu santo vanuatu

-Espiritu Santo is only 2.5 hours direct flight from Brisbane
+Santo Vanuatu is only a 2.5-hour direct flight from Brisbane

 The less time the kids are confined on the plane, the better.
 Need I say more?
 It also means you can shoot off for a long weekend if time is limited!

-A lot of Espiritu Santo Island in Vanuatu is in its natural state
+A lot of Santo Island in Vanuatu is in its natural state

 It’s important for kids to experience nature like this.
 After all, how can we expect them to look after it if they don’t experience how beautiful it is.
 Besides, it’s not really a relaxing holiday when you’re surrounded by a concrete jungle.